knaepp/MusicTribeAutoDownload/README.md

 1. [coolaudio](https://www.coolaudio.com/)
 1. [EUROCOM](https://eurocom.musictribe.com/)

 Each of those companies (except of Oberheim) offer some kind of downloadable files which will be useful for some of us.
-I am personally only interested in midas, behringer, klarkteknik and tcelectronic but some of you might be interested in files from the other [Musictribe](https://www.musictribe.com)companies as well.
+I am personally only interested in midas, behringer, klarkteknik and tcelectronic but some of you might be interested in files from the other [Musictribe](https://www.musictribe.com) companies as well.
 Feel free to ask how to adjust the request-strings for those companies.

 Have fun!